Alluxio/alluxio/docs/en/ufs/OSS.md

 ([OSS Internet Endpoint](https://intl.aliyun.com/help/doc-detail/31837.htm)).

-After these changes, Alluxio should be configured to work with OSS as its under storage system, and you can try to run alluxio locally with OSS.
+After these changes, Alluxio should be configured to work with OSS as its under storage system, and you can try to run Alluxio locally with OSS.

 ### Nested Mount
 An OSS location can be mounted at a nested directory in the Alluxio namespace to have unified